appbead/webkit-wiki/What-can-you-do-to-help-us.md

 You will need some experience with CMake and qmake build systems, knowledge of Perl and/or Python will help.
 No advanced C++ skills are needed to take these items.

-* Allow QtWebKit to be properly configured with CMake on Windows and OS X (though compilation fixes are welcome too!)
 * Improve Qt-specific parts of build system to follow best practices
 * Make CMake's automoc work only over Qt-specific files
 * Identify and port missing features of old qmake-based build system to CMake, e.g., -fdebug-types-section and force_static_libs_as_shared.
 Upstream changes which are not specific to Qt.